 While we can’t turn back the hands of time, we can certainly look like it.
+Even these celebrities have revealed they regularly have botox, everyone wants to look youthful.
 Unless you were born with “super” genes, most of us have some wrinkles or our skin is not as tight as it used to be.
 Well if we can’t stop aging, what CAN we do?
 There’s hope!
 We talked to Dr. Rebecca Baxt, a board certified dermatologist practicing in Manhattan and New Jersey to get to the truth about wrinkles and skin tightening.
 She provided information to help us get to get the facts on wrinkles, skin tightening and the latest products and procedures on the market:

 JGS: What are some common misconceptions about wrinkles?